ehmicky/modern-errors/README.md

 [Plugins](#plugins) are also available to:

 - Handle errors in [CLI](#cli-errors) modules
-- [Set properties](#error-properties) on individual errors or on all errors of the same class
 - Indicate where to [report bugs](#bug-reports)
 - [Serialize](#serialize)/[parse](#parse) errors